Akhilrathor/Vayu/Vayu/Ans.md

 * Uses UIKit, Foundation, CoreAnimation, etc.
 * Supports touch, gestures, motion, multitouch

+##55) URL session all concept?
+Ans.

+A URL session is a mechanism that allows an application to send and receive data over the internet using URLs.
+It manages the transfer of data between the client (your application) and the server.

+Components of a URL:-
+A URL (Uniform Resource Locator) consists of several components:

+Scheme: Indicates the protocol (e.g., http, https, ftp).
+Host: The domain name or IP address of the server (e.g., www.example.com).
+Port: The port number (optional, default is 80 for HTTP and 443 for HTTPS).
+Path: The specific resource on the server (e.g., /api/data).
+Query: A set of key-value pairs for parameters (e.g., ?id=123&sort=asc).
+Fragment: A reference to a specific part of the resource (e.g., #section1).

+Making Requests:-
+You can make various types of HTTP requests using URL sessions:

+GET: Retrieve data from a server.
+POST: Send data to a server.
+PUT: Update existing data on a server.
+DELETE: Remove data from a server.

+let task = URLSession.shared.dataTask(with: url) { data, response, error in
+    // Handle response
+}
+task.resume()
 ##68) deep linking and universal linking in ios?
 Ans.